A Survey on MLLM-based Visually Rich Document Understanding: Methods, Challenges, and Emerging Trends: Limitations

 \section{Limitations}

-While this survey offers a comprehensive overview of MLLM-based VRDU research, our analysis is necessarily qualitative and does not provide exhaustive head-to-head comparisons, as the rapid evolution and breadth of the field prioritize trend summarization over detailed benchmarking.
-Although academic advances are thoroughly reviewed, discussion of real-world deployments and industrial challenges remains limited, in part due to the proprietary and unpublished nature of many practical applications.
+While this survey offers a comprehensive overview of MLLM-based VRDU research, our analysis is necessarily qualitative.
+It does not provide exhaustive head-to-head comparisons, as the field's rapid evolution and breadth prioritize trend summarization over detailed benchmarking.
+Although academic advances are thoroughly reviewed, discussion of real-world deployments and industrial challenges remains limited, in part because many practical applications are proprietary and unpublished.
 In future work, we aim to provide more quantitative meta-analyses, incorporate insights from industrial adoption, and continuously update the survey to capture the latest developments as the field progresses.